Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Wide trail is easy to follow

-If you’re into western landscapes, Utah has countless hiking destinations you need to write down for later reference.
+If you’re into western landscapes, Utah has countless hiking destinations you need to save for later reference.
 The open landscapes of the Coral Pink Sand Dunes Trail is a perfectly short, albeit sandy walk, while the most experienced hikers may want to test their mettle with the strenuous Mount Olympus Trail.
 No matter your skill level, there’s a trail for you in Utah’s sweeping landscape.

 Featured Image Credit: thatrogersfamily, Shutterstock